onox/json-ada/README.md

 Optional dependencies:

  * [Ahven 2.x][url-ahven] if you want to build and run the unit tests
+ * `lcov` to generate a coverage report for unit tests

 Using json-ada in your project
 ------------------------------